Skip to main content

 Annalisa Hultberg, Extension Educator, food safety

-Orchards and U-picks are starting to move into the busy season and are welcoming large number of visitors to the farm.
+Orchards and U-picks are welcoming large number of visitors to the farm.
 When you invite the public to your farm there are additional food safety and liability concerns to consider to keep your customers safe and your risk as low as possible to avoid a foodborne illness outbreak.
 Here are some key recommendations to keep your customers safe and healthy this fall.

 Photo: Annie Klodd